magento/architecture/design-documents/service-isolation/inter-service-communication.md

 Cons
 * Not suitable for communication between services because it has limitations on the set of primary function calls (read, replace, modify, delete)
 * Has large size of the message
-* Not all endpoints should be exposed to frontend developers (like getting a Gift card account by ID)
+* Not all endpoints should be exposed to frontend developers (like getting a Gift card account by ID, service for sending emails, service for sending a payment)
 * Mix of endpoints meant for frontend devs and endpoints for other services would potentially create security problems
 * Multiple endpoints for the same service interface/method may exist with different parameters enforced - invoker would need only one